14 Dos and Don’t s When Considering a Pre Settlement Loan

 1. Do Ask the Settlement Loan Staff Questions

-Again, going off of the industry not being regulated, you need all of the information (i.e. mission statement, company policies, etc.) you can get so you can compare the settlement loan companies.
+Again, you need all of the information (i.e. mission statement, company policies, etc.) you can get so you can compare the settlement loan companies.

 • Do I have to pay back the loan if I don’t receive a settlement award?